ariary/volana/README.md

 ***Why not just hide command with `echo [command] | base64` ?***
 And decode on target with `echo [encoded_command] | base64 -d | bash`

-Cause we want to make investigation difficult and base64 isn't a real brake
+Because we want to be protected against system that trigger alert for `base64` use or that seek base64 text in command.
+Also we want to make investigation difficult and base64 isn't a real brake.

-## Hide from

-Only the `vodka` lauch command line will be catched

 ## Detection

+Keep in mind that `vodka` is not a miracle that will make you totally invisible.
+It aim is to make intrusion detection and investigation harder.

+By detected we mean if we are able to trigger an alert if a certain command is executed.

+### Hide from

+Only the `vodka` launch command line will be catched

+### Visible for

+* System that have alert for unknown command (vodka one)
+* ...
+To do